 What's different about your site from others?
 I have no stat/analytic trackers on it any more, so you are not being tracked.
 No cookies, no advertising, nothing.
 Static, simple, basic.

 Why did you make your site look kinda ugly?
-Because I wanted to have fun with the internet again, and got tired of using other people's locked-in templates and following all the "rules for success" because I both realized I didn't care about that version of success and that I prefer knowing how to fix the guts of my site rather than rely on a third party system, plugins, and so on.
-I started with a basic Bootstrap CSS template, and then hacked it apart and made it mine.
+That's your opinion.
+I find the sameness seen on the web today to be ugly.
+Same big image layouts, same scrolling gimmicks--boring.
+It's as if the internet became a giant picture book and people can't process text anymore.
+I wanted to have fun with the internet again, and got tired of using other people's locked-in templates and following all the "rules for success."
+I don't particularly like that variety of "success."
+It chews up humanity like a meat grinder.
+I also prefer knowing how to fix the guts of my site rather than rely on a third party system, plugins, and so on.

 Do you hate the internet or something?
 No, but I've grown dissatisfied with how it evolved from the earlier days when I first got started on it.
 I don't like how people behave (see: Flame Warriors), that it is so overloaded and dependent upon advertising, and that too many users expect everything for free, for starters.